Generic Vehicle Architecture

 - Maintaining a close link with the international vetronics community and, wherever possible, forming international collaborations that are of benefit to the UK.

 VSI was used extensively during the development of the TRACER project

-When TRACER was cancelled the VSI programme continued with additional work sponsored by the MoD on the CANBus systems.
+When TRACER was cancelled, the VSI programme continued with additional work sponsored by the MoD on the CANBus systems.

-Platform Integrated Command and Controls System (PICCS) and Common Infrastructure for Battlefield Information Systems (CIBIS) that were both attempts to standardise crew workstations, power, sensor and other electronic systems integration and could be seen as the building blocks for the later Generic Vehicle Architecture.
+Platform Integrated Command and Controls System (PICCS) and Common Infrastructure for Battlefield Information Systems (CIBIS) were both attempts to standardise crew workstations, power, sensor and other electronic systems integration and could be seen as the building blocks for the later Generic Vehicle Architecture.

 Alvis fitted a Scorpion with a CANBus controller and remote power switching, used to investigate system robustness and general suitability.
 The Alvis Vetronics Integration Demonstrator (AVID) programme was a Stormer fitted with an elevated sensor mast.
 It was similar to VERDI in some ways, investigating integration issues, advanced sensors, navigation and communications (the image below, bottom right, shows an AVID crew station)